ccharp/dplyPY/docs/functional_spec.md

             <li>Drops all rows with null values</li>
             <li>Filters out rows with years before 1950</li>
             <li>Melts years into a single column</li>
-            <li>Pivots categoricals and associated values to their own columns</li>
+            <li>Pivots categories and associated values to their own columns</li>
             <li>Visualizes missing data after these operations</li>
-            <li>Sorts the rows alphbetically by data</li>
+            <li>Sorts the rows alphabetically by data</li>
             <li>Selects rows with GDP greater than X</li>
             <li>Writes transformed data to a CSV</li>
         </ol>
-    <li>USER: use transformed data in arbitrary way</li>
+    <li>USER: use transformed data in an arbitrary way</li>
   </ol>
 </li>
 <li>
-  <ol>Auditable data provinance: regulation demands breadcrumb trail of transformation in previous example
+  <ol>Auditable data provenance: regulation demands breadcrumb trail of transformation in the previous example
     <li>USER: Implements function `log` that takes a dataframe and logs it (locally, Logstash, etc.)</li>
-    <li>USER: intersperses `side_effect` method between all transformations in previous pipeline, passing in `log`</li>
+    <li>USER: intersperses `side_effect` method between all transformations in the previous pipeline, passing in `log.`</li>
   </ol>
 </li>
 </ol>